-Among things that make a visit in Paris pleasant, there is the opportunity to taste delicious treats from local bakeries or “patisseries”.
-I love food, so I thought it was a fgood idea to share my favourite parisian bakeries.
+Among things that make a visit in Paris pleasant, there is the opportunity to taste delicious treats from local boulangeries (bakeries) or “patisseries”.
+I love food, so I thought it was a good idea to share my favourite parisian bakeries.

 Boulangerie or Pâtisserie ?